 DNREC Evaluation, Measure, Measurement and Verification (EM&V) Regulations

 The Delaware Energy Act calls upon DNREC to promulgate EM&V regulations.
-This process is currently under way.
+These regulations took effect as of January 2017.
 For more information please see Division of Energy & Climate's Regulations webpage.